LasramR/mimic/README.md

 If an alias is found, then mimic will clone the corresponding \<mimic template URI> of the alias.

-See [Command line options](#command-line-options) for additionnal information about the `mimic clone` command.
+See [Command line options](#command-line-options) for additional information about the `mimic clone` command.

 #### [Mimic aliases wallet](#mimic-aliases-wallet)

 A mimic alias wallet is a file used by the mimic CLI to store your aliases.
-By default, this file is located at `~/.mimic/wallet.mimic`, if not, run the following command to create one :
+By default, this file is located at `~/.mimic/wallet.mimic`, if not, run the following command to create one:

 ```bash
 mimic alias init
 ```

-This file contains all your mimic aliases in the following format :
+This file contains all your mimic aliases in the following format:

 ```
 ...